neovide/neovide/website/docs/configuration.md

 Set `system-native-tabs = true` to merge windows into a tab group.
 The native tab bar stays hidden until more than one tab exists to keep a clean single-window look.

-Use Window > New Window (cmd+n) or the Dock menu to open another Neovide window.
+Use Window > New Window (default: `cmd+n`) or the Dock menu to open another Neovide window.
 If native tabs are enabled, new windows become tabs in the host window.

 If you have native tabs enabled, the Window menu shows an Editors entry and the Editors hotkey becomes available.
 You can also remap the in-app tab cycling shortcuts.